dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 ## Fruit Reactor
 Until now, We saw the input and output streams from the view.
-Next, we can dive into the __reactor's internal side__ which converts action(event) to state.
+Next, we dive into the __reactor's internal side__ which converts action(event) to state.

 ### Declared Variable
 we should declare action and mutation by enum.

-In this example, Reactor gets action as kind of fruits, and converts as __mutation__ which  is asking the fruit image.
+In this example, Reactor gets action as kind of fruits, and converts to __mutation__ which  is asking the fruit image.

 __State__ is declared as __struct__ which is initialized by the mutation.